jaspector

 A building permit is required for any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure within Richardson.

-Typical processing time is Not published; contact Plans Examiner for current estimates; Express Permitting guarantees 3 business days.
+Building permit processing times in Richardson, TX typically run Not published; contact Plans Examiner for current estimates; Express Permitting guarantees 3 business days.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Richardson, TX.
 The following work is generally exempt: Detached utility/residential accessory structures under 1,000 sq ft (tool sheds, playhouses, etc.); Residential decks without roofs, less than 30 inches above grade; Non-structural residential alterations (interior cosmetic work); Fences not exceeding 6 feet in height; Retaining walls under 4 feet in height; Sidewalks and driveways under 30 inches above grade; Commercial painting, wallpapering, tiling, carpeting, and cabinetry (finishes only); Playground equipment for single-family and two-family homes; Window awnings projecting less than 54 inches; Residential floor/ceiling coverings, painting, papering, tiling, carpeting, interior wall decorations (refreshing existing surfaces only); Lamp replacements and portable equipment connections (electrical); Portable heating and cooling appliances (HVAC); Minor appliance replacements (gas/mechanical); Leak repairs in existing plumbing systems; Clearing stoppages without rearranging fixtures (plumbing).
 Note: Accessory structures over 40 sq ft require building permit; structures 150 sq ft or less require site sketch; over 150 sq ft require scaled drawings.
 Zoning permit may still be required even if building permit not required.
 Consult richardsoninspectionservices.com for additional details.
+When in doubt, confirm with the local building department before starting work.